A small town may be better measured by the stamp of its spirit than the size of its population or the span of its geography.

 There’s a small-town substance to this place we call home.
 It’s true for St Louis itself but especially the neighborhoods that readers of this paper know best, the ones of old trees and new cafés, strong schools and smart kids, low fences and good neighbors.
 (Does one begat the other?)

 There’s the noon’n’six hymns from the bell tower at First Pres.
-And the prime-corner real estate of budding developers who operate summer’s Kool-Aid stands.
+And the prime-corner real estate of budding entrepreneurs who operate summer’s lemonade stands.
 And morning walkers who’d be strangers except that we know each others’ dogs by name.
 And a hush on holiday mornings, especially when flags ripple in remembrance.
 And the haunting horn of the train that rumbles through on Sundays around bedtime.
 And a familiar name in an obituary, the neighbor’s cousin, wasn’t he?, the one whose sister moved away but came back to raise her family and whose brother’s grandchildren are in Little League, now, with yours?

-I hope that it fast becomes a turn-to corner of this paper for both new and experienced cooks, one that feels like sharing a coffee (and a recipe!) over the kitchen table with an old friend.
+I hope that it fast becomes a turn-to corner of this newspaper for both new and experienced cooks, one that feels like sharing a coffee (and a recipe!) over the kitchen table with an old friend.

 PANZANELLA